citcheese/ODBParser/README.md

 Features
 -------------
 To identify databases you can:
-* query Shodan and BinaryEdge using all possible paramters (filter by country, port number, whatever)
+* query <b>Shodan</b> and <b>BinaryEdge</b> using all possible paramters (filter by country, port number, whatever)
 * specify single IP address
 * load up file that has list of IP addresses
 * paste list of IP addresses from clipboard

 Other features:
 * keep track of all the IP addresses and databases you have queried along with info about each server.
 * maintains stats file with number of IP's you've queried, number of databases you've parsed and number of records you've dumped
 * convert dumps you already have to CSV